olaodut/CyberClock/README.md

-# Ola-DesktopClock
+# Ola-CyberClock
 Clock for Desktop

-# Python Desktop Clock ⏰
+# Python Cyber Clock ⏰

 A simple and customizable desktop clock application built using Python and the `tkinter` library.
 The clock updates every second, displaying the current time in an easy-to-read format.